A3M-ADEN/Phamacy-Management-System/README.md

 Download (Pharmacy.rar) project to your pc

 OR

-Download The newer verson (Phamacy Management System.zip) project to your pc
+Download The newer version (Phamacy Management System.rar) project to your pc
  *****************************************************************
 1: * Install crystal report
 2:* SQL SERVER